drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

 ### Add `foobar()` function patch

-Now that we know that we are in the middle of a rebase and we know where we are located in terms of the patches.
+Now that we know that we are in the middle of a rebase, and we know where we are located in terms of the patches.
 We are ready to simply create a new patch right where we are.

 When we open the `src/main.rs` file to add the new `foobar()` function we see